-Care should be taken to configure all the objects that can affect the measurement timing (for example, drift and noise measurement interval settings) so that these limits are not exceeded.
+Care should be taken to configure all the objects that can affect the measurement timing so that these limits are not exceeded.

 6.5 Calibration

 Calibration is the process by which a sensor chip assesses the background capacitance on each node.
 Calibration occurs in a variety of circumstances, for example: